davidaparicio/labshock/README.md

 🔒 License:

-- Tidal Collector is for personal, non-commercial use only.
+- Pentest Fury is for personal, non-commercial use only.
 - Redistribution, modification, or commercial use is prohibited.
 - See [LICENSE](LICENSE) for details.